Aisha Braveboy: Prince George's County Executive

-Election
+Elections

+2025

 In November 2024, after county executive Angela Alsobrooks won the 2024 United States Senate election in Maryland, Braveboy said that she would run to succeed Alsobrooks as county executive.
 After Alsobrooks resigned on December 2, 2024, Braveboy formally announced her candidacy in the 2025 Prince George's County executive special election.
 Her campaign was endorsed by Governor Wes Moore.
 She placed first in the Democratic primary election with 46.5% of the vote and defeated Republican nominee Jonathan White in the general election on June 3, 2025, with 91.2% of the vote.

+2026

+Braveboy is running for a full four-year term as county executive.
+She faced token opposition in the Democratic primary election, which she won on June 23, 2026, and will face independent candidate Moisette Tonya Sweat in the general election.